michaelpaulquimson/fullstackapp/backend/README.md

 - **Port already allocated:** Stop any process using port 3000 or change the port in `docker-compose.yml`.
 - **Permission denied on /app/dist:** The Docker Compose setup auto-fixes this, but if you see issues, try removing and recreating the `dist` folder.
 - **Frontend not found:** If you add a frontend, update `docker-compose.yml` and the root README.
+- **Database connection issues:** Ensure the `postgres` service is healthy and the backend uses the correct environment variables.

 ---
 Feel free to expand this backend with more routes, middleware, and features as needed.